fjp/ppp/ch3-objects_types_and_values/trythis/03-04-repeated_words/README.md

 How many repeated words were there?
 Why?
 What is the definition of word used here?
 What is the definition of repeated word?
 (For example, is She she a repetition?)

-There output of the program is:
+The output of the program is:

 ```
 repeated word: He
 repeated word: He
 repeated word: did
 repeated word: very
+^D

+Process finished with exit code 0
 ```

 which means that there were four repeated words according to this program.